braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/back_in_stock.md

 ### Step 6: Customize your Canvas

 Now, we’ll build our Canvas by customizing the channels and content that will send to users.
-Because we’re using all four of the template channels (Mobile and web push, SMS, and email) and using the [Intelligent Channel]({{site.baseurl}}/user_guide/brazeai/intelligence/intelligent_channel/) filter, we don’t need to add or remove any.
+Because we’re using all four of the template channels (mobile and web push, SMS, and email) and using the [Intelligent Channel]({{site.baseurl}}/user_guide/brazeai/intelligence/intelligent_channel/) filter, we don’t need to add or remove any.

 We’ll begin our customization by going through each message component to update the content.